0xIntuition/intuition-docs/docs/guides/resources/faq.md

 - **Insufficient Gas**: Ensure you have enough gas for the transaction
 - **Network Congestion**: Try again during less busy periods
 - **Incorrect Parameters**: Double-check all transaction parameters before signing
-- **Testnet Issues**: Check the network status for any ongoing testnet problems
+- **Network Issues**: Check the Hub for any ongoing L3 network problems

 ### How do I get help and support?